 Looking to discover Dublin?
 Well look no further.
-We’ve created a list of 8 must-do tours around the capital that will leave you more informed than the locals.
-From food to music, and ghost stories to Viking tours, there’s something to suit everyone.
+We’ve created a list of 7 must-do tours around the capital that will leave you more informed than the locals.
+From food to music, there’s something to suit everyone.

 1. Open Gate Brewery at The Guinness Storehouse

 The slightly secretive Open Gate Brewery has been operating for 100 years and the gates are officially open for you to taste their creations.
 You can visit on Thursdays and Fridays from 5pm – 10.30pm, from 1pm to 10.30pm on Saturdays and 1pm to 5pm Sundays to sample a paddle of four beers for just €9.
 Beer experts are on hand to make recommendations and, if you’re hungry, you can order specially paired dishes at the bar.

 2. Dublin Ghost Bus Tour